Designs for Sport · Ingredient Science

 Performance Benefits

-• Supports brain health, mood balance, and cognitive function
+• Supports neurological health, mood stability, and cognitive function via DHA

 Dosing Reference